Bike Frames: Understanding the Implicit Portrayal of Cyclists in the News: RELATED WORK

-In this section, we describe four main areas of research related to this paper: Bicycling and general Infrastructure research, gender differences in bicycling and motorcycling, NLP methods to understand the news, and research on semantic analysis.
-Specifically, we introduce the methods we introduce to develop accurate classifiers.
-Furthermore, we discuss the broader social items related to cycling.
+In this section, we describe four main areas of research related to this paper: Bicycle and general travel infrastructure research, gender differences in bicycling and motorcycling, Natural Language Processing (NLP) methods to understand the news, and research on semantic analysis.
+Specifically, we introduce the methods we used to develop accurate classifiers.
+Furthermore, we discuss the broader social aspects related to cycling.